onenonlykpro/IntelLinks/README.md

 # Atheneos
 Useful applications for intelligence methods and data analysis.
+This product is named after Athena, the Greek goddness of wisdom, law and justice, strategic warfare, mathematics, strength, strategy, crafts, and skill.

 To run any of the applications, please follow the steps below.

 ## Download RStudio
 Visit https://www.rstudio.com/products/rstudio/download/#download and download the RStudio installer for your preferred operating system.